 LDAP/Active Directory SSO

-Implementing Single Sign On (SSO) allows your users to authenticate with the password specified in your corporate directory and allows your administrators to manage user credentials and privileges at a single location.
+Implementing Single Sign-On (SSO) allows your users to authenticate with the password specified in your corporate directory and permits your administrators to manage user credentials and privileges at a single location.

 Users can be provisioned within Files.com based on criteria defined within your directory service.
-For example, you can specify that only users that are members of a specified Group should be provided with Files.com user accounts.
+For example, you can specify that only users who are members of a specified group should be provided with Files.com user accounts.

 Single Sign On (SSO) allows your users to use their existing corporate credentials to access Files.com, rather than needing to have separate credentials.